Precision Farming Market Size and Share

 North America retained 41.70% regional share in 2024, aided by mature GNSS networks, an established dealer ecosystem, and a regulatory environment that recognizes digital records for carbon programs.
 The market has plateaued in growth rate relative to emerging regions, partly because 2025 farmer sentiment surveys show cautious capital plans amid volatile commodity prices.
 Nevertheless, active replacement cycles for legacy displays and expansion into full-machine autonomy should preserve the continent’s demand floor.

-Asia Pacific posts the fastest 14.22% CAGR, propelled by India’s smart-ag market projected to hit USD 886.21 million by 2028 and China’s policy mandates around digital agriculture.
+The Asia-Pacific region recorded the fastest growth rate of 14.22% in the precision farming market, propelled by India’s smart-ag market, projected to reach USD 886.21 million by 2028, and China’s policy mandates around digital agriculture.
 Government-funded satellite constellations, low-cost drones, and rural broadband investments underpin adoption across smallholder plots.
 Venture capital flows of more than USD 1.2 billion in 2024 concentrated on automated orchard sprayers and agri-fintech credit scoring that ties input loans to sensor-verified field data.
 Australia adds incremental acreage with autonomous broad-acre fleets that alleviate chronic labor shortages.

-Precision Farming Software Market CAGR (%), Growth Rate by Region
+Precision Farming Market CAGR (%), Growth Rate by Region

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.